OneAZ Credit Union

 Why Do I Need to Show ID?

 Fraud is everywhere and having two forms of ID protects the lender from fraudulent activity.
-Having a government issued ID with a photo and then a secondary ID to prove the borrower is who they say they are is the standard for anyone getting a loan today.
+Having a government-issued ID with a photo and a secondary ID to prove the borrower is who they say they are is the standard for anyone getting a mortgage loan today.

 2. Proof of Income

 Documents required to verify income depend on how you are paid and how you report income each year.
-Whether you are a W-2 employee, self-employed, freelancer, or you earn money each year through rental income and investments, you must still show your mortgage lender your income history to gain pre-approval.
+Whether you are a W-2 employee, self-employed, freelancer, or you earn money each year through rental income and investments, you need to show your mortgage lender your income history to gain pre-approval.

 For W-2 Employees